Japanese television drama: Importance of ratings

-As in many other countries, Japanese television is arguably the most important media type.
-A survey completed in 2000 by NHK, Japan's public broadcasting network, showed that 95% of Japanese people watch television every day.
-Eighty-six percent said they consider television an indispensable medium, and 68% said the same of newspapers.
-There are other forms of media that can be used to promote products and services, such as the Internet.
-Most of television network, such as Fuji TV (CX) where operates Fuji Network System, also have online streaming website for service.
-However, Shinji Takada, a television executive at Nippon Television (NTV), believes that although the Internet is popular among drama fans, "We don't regard broadband as mainstream media.
+A survey completed in 2000 by NHK, Japan's public broadcasting network, showed that 95% of Japanese people watched television every day.
+Eighty-six percent said they considered television an indispensable medium, and 68% said the same of newspapers.
+Most television networks, such as Fuji TV (CX) where operates Fuji Network System, also have online streaming websites.
+However, Shinji Takada, a television executive at Nippon Television (NTV), stated in 2003 that although the Internet is popular among drama fans, "We don't regard broadband as mainstream media.
 It will never happen.
 Broadband is a complementary medium."

 Television ratings are calculated by several researching firms.
 Video Research Ltd. is one of the more reliable firms.
 More television networks, advertisers, and Japanese drama fans use the numbers from this firm than any other.
 The ratings focus on the Kanto (Tokyo) and the Kansai (Osaka) areas, which are believed to be a good representation of what most of Japan watches.
 The ratings become available for the general public every Wednesday.